Excel-tech-droid/Lexotech/README.md

-# Forkify
+# Websites and Applicatiion
-A Food Recipe website
+This repo is a collection of several projects i've underetaken A Food recipe website
-A Site meant to help reduce stress accompanied with getting ingredients for cooking
+A personal portfolio website